bitnami/charts/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Chart version bumped in `Chart.yaml` according to [semver](http://semver.org/).
 - [ ] Variables are documented in the README.md
 - [ ] Title of the PR starts with chart name (e.g. `[bitnami/chart]`)
-- [ ] If the chart contains a `values-production.yaml` a part from `values.yaml`, ensure that you are implementing the changes in both files
+- [ ] If the chart contains a `values-production.yaml` apart from `values.yaml`, ensure that you implement the changes in both files